About caro,

 Designed here.

 Every decision — language, colour, composition, weight — made in São Paulo, where caro, began.
-Where the warmth of Brazil meets the precision of editorial thinking.

 United Kingdom